Horlawale-ui/frontendleaderboard/README.md

-# frontendleaderboard
+# HNG Leaderboard
-frontend leader board
+ A Leaderboard for HNG Intern